krishnasai-narayana/interview-prep/content/bigquery.md

 [Table of Contents](#HADOOP)

-## What is the purpose of BigQuery ML's CREATE MODEL statement?
+## What is the purpose of BigQuery ML CREATE MODEL statement?
 The CREATE MODEL statement in BigQuery ML is used to create a machine learning model based on a specified algorithm and training data.
 It allows you to build predictive models directly within BigQuery using SQL syntax.

 [Table of Contents](#HADOOP)